 After returning from a European voyage in 1925, James became ill and died.
 In June of that year, Kate placed an ad to sell the ranch.
 She wrote, “The most beautiful ranch in the state — 20-room residence- guest cottage, superintendent’s cottage, chauffeur’s cottage, ample garage with or without Pierce Arrow cars — a thoroughly equipped ranch in every detail — ready to step in on June 1, 1925.”
 The ranch was sold to James O’Connell Sr. that same year.

-According to the Hollister Advance, upon her death on April 22, 1930, Kate Dunne gifted to a long list of recipients.
+According to the Hollister Advance, upon her death, Kate Dunne gifted to a long list of recipients.
 All gifts were given in the name of her husband, James, unless noted otherwise.

 - James F. Dunne Scholarship $200,000